Do you really need to do a liver detox or is it just a trendy way to ignore your body’s needs?

 The vitamins and minerals in fruits drive phase 1 of detoxification!
 Costly detox diets and cleansing routines are a waste of money, because organic fruits and fruit juices fuel this first phase of detoxification so much more efficiently!

 Choose ripe fruits that are high in vitamin C for maximum antioxidant protection.
 Some great choices are organic oranges, pure orange juice (without additives), kiwis, berries, papaya, and pineapple.

-Beets are an amazing liver detox and beauty food.
+Beets are an amazing liver detox and beauty food (I love taking a “shot” of this stuff when I don’t have fresh beets on hand).
 They have the ability to help thin your bile, which allows the body to detox more efficiently.
 A common problem is sluggish/stagnant bile flow.
 After toxins are neutralized in the liver, they are dumped into the bile (bile duct is a river for toxins to move out of the body) and when the bile gets too thick, toxic matter can’t flow out of the body quick enough (leading to fatigue, low energy, constipation, PMS, toxicity & disease)!
 Regular beet consumption (and a wealthy diet) can help strengthen this process naturally!

 Buy beets and shred them in your food processor.
 Have a little beet slaw (with lemon or apple cider vinegar, salt and olive oil) daily or as often as you like to help fuel your natural detoxification system!